Pilot projects: Digital therapeutic experiments

 Improving the treatment balance of patients taking anticoagulants in primary care

 The aim of anticoagulant medication (warfarin) is to prevent the normal clotting of a patient’s blood.
 Finding the appropriate therapeutic balance is often difficult.
 In the most severe cases, this can lead to stroke or even death.
-The pilot project concerns the provision of digital therapy to enable more accurate monitoring of blood coagulation.
+The pilot project concerned the provision of digital therapy to enable more accurate monitoring of blood coagulation.
 This can reduce patients’ risk of stroke.
-The aim is not only to provide better treatment, but to reduce costs and resource use and to provide evidence of the suitability of digital therapy and its related delivery model for primary care.
+The aims of the project were to provide better treatment, reduce costs and resource use, and to provide evidence of the suitability of digital therapy and its related delivery model for primary care.

 Project implemented by: Oulunkaari local authority (in Finnish), Päivi Rekinen